surftrips.co

 Frequently asked

-El Muro is a point break suited for intermediate to advanced surfers.
+El Muro is a point bottom, three-section right-hand reef point with shallow mid-section, break suited for intermediate through advanced surfers.

 El Muro